florianneukirchen/qgis_adjust_style/README.md

 - Annotations (annotation layers) are not changed
 - Color ramps: color brewer ramps are not modified
 - Layer effects are not modified
+- Feature Renderers (i.e. "Merged Features", "Inverted Polygons"): color is changed, but stroke width is not